-Province or territory Data limitation Prince Edward Island In 2011 and 2012, Full-Time/Part-Time Status is unavailable.
-From 2015 to 2020, Place of Employment is not reported due to a high proportion of missing values.
-Data for Area of Practice and Sector of Employment is unavailable for Prince Edward Island for 2011, 2012, 2014 and 2015.
-Data for 2016 to 2020 is not reported due to a high proportion of missing values.
-Nova Scotia Data for Employment Category is unavailable from 2011 to 2018.
-Data for 2019 and 2020 is not reported due to a high proportion of missing values.
+Province or territory Data limitation Prince Edward Island In 2012, Full-Time/Part-Time Status was unavailable.
+From 2015 to 2021, Place of Employment was not reported due to a high proportion of missing values.
+Data for Area of Practice and Sector of Employment was unavailable for Prince Edward Island for 2012, 2014 and 2015.
+Data for 2016 to 2021 was not reported due to a high proportion of missing values.
+Nova Scotia Data for Employment Category was unavailable from 2012 to 2018.
+Data for 2019 and 2021 was not reported due to a high proportion of missing values.
 In 2019, Employment Status, Workforce (number of providers), Full-Time/Part-Time Status, Place of Employment, Sector of Employment, Area of Practice and Geography (urban and rural/remote) were not reported due to a high proportion of missing values.
-Due to a data quality issue affecting PTs with multiple employers, the following data elements are not reported for 2020: Full-Time/Part-Time Status, Place of Employment, Sector of Employment and Area of Practice.
-Quebec Data for Employment Category and Full-Time/Part-Time Status is unavailable for Quebec from 2011 to 2020.
-Data for Area of Practice and Sector of Employment is also unavailable from 2012 onward.
+Due to a data quality issue affecting PTs with multiple employers, the following data elements were not reported for 2020: Full-Time/Part-Time Status, Place of Employment, Sector of Employment and Area of Practice.
+In 2021, data for Sector of Employment was not reported due to a high proportion of missing values.
+Quebec Data for Employment Category and Full-Time/Part-Time Status was unavailable for Quebec from 2012 to 2021.
+Data for Area of Practice and Sector of Employment was also unavailable from 2012 onward.
 In 2018 and 2019, data for Place of Employment was unavailable.
-CIHI and OPPQ continue to work together to improve reporting.
-Ontario In 2011, the College of Physiotherapists of Ontario changed its data collection methodology for all employment data.
-Caution is advised when comparing historical data.
-In 2018 and 2019, Employment Category, Full-Time/Part-Time Status, Place of Employment, Sector of Employment and Area of Practice were not reported due to a high proportion of missing values.
-Manitoba In 2020, Employment Status, Place of Employment and Sector of Employment are not reported due to data quality issues.
+Ontario In 2018 and 2019, Employment Category , Full-Time/Part-Time Status , Place of Employment , Sector of Employment and Area of Practice were not reported due to a high proportion of missing values.
+Manitoba In 2020, Employment Status , Place of Employment and Sector of Employment were not reported due to data quality issues.
 Saskatchewan In 2018, the Saskatchewan College of Physical Therapists changed its data collection methodology, resulting in fluctuations in employment data elements; comparisons should be made with caution.
-Data for Place of Employment and Sector of Employment is not reported due to a high proportion of missing values.
+Data for Place of Employment and Sector of Employment was not reported due to a high proportion of missing values.

-Province or territory Data limitation British Columbia In 2017, the College of Physical Therapists of British Columbia (CPTBC) reported a higher proportion of missing values than in previous years for employment data elements.
+Province or territory Data limitation Alberta In 2021, Employment Status was not reported due to data quality issues resulting from a database update by the College of Physiotherapists of Alberta.
+British Columbia In 2017, the College of Physical Therapists of British Columbia (CPTBC) reported a higher proportion of missing values than in previous years for employment data elements.
 In 2019, the CPTBC updated its database.
 Fluctuations are observed in employment data between 2018 and 2019.
 Comparisons should be made with caution.
-In 2019 and 2020, Full-Time/Part-Time Status and Employment Category are not reported due to data quality issues.
+For 2019 and 2020, higher-quality data for Full-Time/Part-Time Status and Employment Category was resubmitted in 2021, and the data has been updated.
 Between 2019 and 2020, the number of PTs with Area of Practice not stated decreased significantly, which is an improvement in data quality.
 Comparisons between 2020 and prior years should be made with caution.
-Yukon In 2015 and 2016, Sector of Employment is not reported.
+Yukon In 2015 and 2016, Sector of Employment was not reported.